ketanip/analytics-box/README.md

 ### Supported Databases
 1. Postgres SQL
 2. MySQL
-3. TimeScale DB [ Work in Progress ]
+3. Clickhouse
-4. Clickhouse [ Work in Progress ]
+4. TimeScale DB [ Work in Progress ]

 ### Read the docs and more about the project [here](https://ketanip.gitbook.io/analytics-box).